risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

 ## Digital Synth PRA32-U Change History

+- v2.4.1 (2024-08-**):
+    - If Seq Clock Src is Internal, Start/Stop MIDI Commands are not recognized
+    - Fix MIDI Implementation Chart
 - v2.4.0 (2024-08-25):
     - Increase the output level using Extra Amp and Limiter
     - For safety, change the mode of the PWM audio output pins to OUTPUT_12MA